 Flatlay photography: essentially the same idea but from above.
 Usually used for books and plates, and seen below with clothing.

 Hero photography: models running long distances or climbing mountains, putting your material to the extremes and showing your product in the most ‘heroic’ light.
-Sports and outdoors equipment often use these kinds of shots, as well as designed accessories like watches.
+Sports and outdoor equipment often use these kinds of shots, as well as designed accessories like watches.

 Model photography: essentially using a model to wear whatever the product is in a natural setting and pose.
 Showing how and where you would find your company’s work usually.
 Lacoste, as you can see below, has mastered this style of product photo.